dynamsoft-docs/label-recognition-docs-mobile/programming/android/user-guide.md

    - **DynamsoftLicense.aar**
    - **DynamsoftUtility.aar**
    - **DynamsoftCameraEnhancer.aar** (Optional)
-      >Note:
-      >
-      >If you want to use Android Camera SDK or your own sdk to control camera, please ignore **DynamsoftCameraEnhancer.aar** in the following steps.

 2. Copy the above seven **aar** files to the target directory such as `[App Project Root Path]\app\libs`